Faryion Wardrip: Tina Kimbrew

 A few days later, on May 9, Wardrip called the police from across the state in Galveston, threatening to commit suicide.
 Once the police arrived he confessed to the murder.
 He was sentenced to 35 years in prison.
-He was paroled in December 1997 and he moved to Olney, TX where he remarried and became an active supporter of the local church, gaining a good reputation.
+He was paroled on December 11, 1997, and he moved to Olney, Texas, where he remarried and became an active supporter of the local church, gaining a good reputation.
 He eventually got a job at a screen door factory.

 Kimbrew was buried at Wilbarger Memorial Park in Vernon.

 1999 convictions

-In 1999 Wichita Falls detective John Little began a cold case investigation of the unsolved murders of Terry Sims, Toni Gibbs, and Ellen Blau.
+In early 1999, Wichita Falls detective John Little began a cold case investigation of the unsolved murders of Terry Sims, Toni Gibbs, and Ellen Blau.
 DNA recovered from the scenes where Sims and Gibbs were found, were later matched, indicating that both victims had been killed by the same person.
 Detective Little's investigation revealed a previously unknown link between Wardrip and Blau.
 One of his fellow officers revealed that while Wardrip was on trial for Tina Kimbrew's murder he admitted to knowing Blau.
 This lead had not been investigated at the time it emerged.
 Wardrip himself stated that the agency would have been able to find a suspect much sooner if they had "paid a little bit more attention."
 Detective Little found additional evidence linking Wardrip to the three unsolved murders: Blau had lived one block away from Sims, and Wardrip had been employed as an orderly at the same hospital where Gibbs had worked as a nurse.

 At the time, police had no DNA sample from Wardrip, so Detective Little used a simple ploy to obtain one.
 After being paroled from prison for Tina Kimbrew's murder Wardrip was working at a factory.
 During Wardrip's coffee break, Little approached Wardrip and asked him for the paper cup from which Wardrip had been drinking so that Little could spit out the tobacco which he had been chewing.
 An analysis of Wardrip's DNA obtained from the coffee cup matched the suspect's DNA in the cases of Terry Sims and Toni Gibbs.
-Wardrip was arrested, and while he was in custody, he confessed to the murders of Sims, Gibbs, Blau, and the additional murder in Fort Worth of Debra Taylor.
+Wardrip was arrested, on February 14, and while he was in custody, he confessed to the murders of Sims, Gibbs, Blau, and the additional murder in Fort Worth of Debra Taylor.